-Primitive roles: The original roles available in the Google Cloud Platform Console.
+- Primitive roles: The original roles available in the Google Cloud Platform Console.
 These are the Owner, Editor, and Viewer roles.
 Still assigned by default to projects.
-Primitive roles are quite broad.
+Primitive roles are quite broad. - Curated roles: Curated roles are new Cloud IAM roles that give finer-grained access control than the primitive roles (discussed in the next section).